Gerald O'Brien: Political career

-O'Brien was particularly opposed to the Vietnam war and was honoured by the Vietnamese in appreciation.
+O'Brien was particularly opposed to the Vietnam War and was honoured by the Vietnamese in appreciation.
 He went as far as to use his importing business to bring goods from Vietnam into New Zealand, directly defying the policy of the Holyoake government.
 In 1974 O'Brien was elected as Vice-President of the Labour Party.
-As vice-president was on the panel to choose the successor to Norman Kirk in the Sydenham electorate.
-Initially the three electorate representatives wanted John Kirk and the three head office nominees wanted the party secretary John Wybrow.
+As vice-president, he sat on the panel assembled to choose the successor to Norman Kirk in the Sydenham electorate.
+Initially the three electorate representatives wanted John Kirk, and the three head office nominees wanted the party secretary John Wybrow.
 O'Brien switched his vote to John Kirk, who got the nod.
 He was also on the committee that chose David Lange at the 1977 Mangere by-election.
 In January 1976 he was appointed by Labour leader Bill Rowling as Shadow Minister of Local Government.

 He was charged over an incident in 1976 in Christchurch, where he allegedly asked two boys back to his motel room for a drink.
 The charges were thrown out, and O'Brien maintained that it was nothing but an attempt by political enemies to "get rid of me".
 He also stated that he got more sympathy from members of the National Party than from his own party.
 He was subsequently deselected by Labour for the Island Bay electorate.
 In 1978, he was defeated as an Independent Labour candidate.
 He ran against the official Labour candidate, Frank O'Flynn, and received some 3,700 votes at O'Flynn's expense, almost costing O'Flynn what had always been a Labour bastion.

 O'Brien reaffirmed his rift with Labour at the 1979 Christchurch Central by-election where he endorsed the Social Credit candidate Terry Heffernan.
 At the 1981 election, the Social Credit Party invited him to stand for his old Island Bay electorate, but he declined.